nerdschoolbergen/modern-javascript-and-web-apis/exercise-4/README.md

   ```
 </details>

+See the Express.js API reference on the [Request object](https://expressjs.com/en/4x/api.html#req) for more documentation.

 ## 4.2 - Capturing user input

 :pencil2: In our frontend code, we want to create a new form to capture the users input for adding a new movie.